agb32/cosmadoc/docs/source/rockport.md

 ## Multipath

-To enable multipath on a per-job basis, add to the mpirun commandline (when using UCX), for OpenMPI:
+To enable multipath on a per-job basis, add to the mpirun command-line (when using UCX), for OpenMPI:

     -x UCX_IB_TRAFFIC_CLASS=160